-- Students may participate in interim examinations or practical exercises of the components below only if they have passed the interim examination or examinations for the components mentioned hereinafter or participated in the examinations of these components: - Mobility, Diversity and Equality OR Development, Inequality and Sustainability OR Changing Organizational Culture after participation in Theoretical Orientation on Mobility. - Field research only after: - o passing Theoretical Orientation on Mobility; - participation in Mobility, Diversity and Equality OR Development, Inequality and Sustainability OR Changing Organizational Culture; - o passing Field Research Design. - Master's Thesis in Social and Cultural Anthropology only after passing: - o Theoretical Orientation on Mobility: - Mobility, Diversity and Equality OR Development, Inequality and Sustainability OR Changing Organizational Culture; - o Field Research.
+- 1. The following educational units cannot be participated in until the following sequential requirements are met: - Mobility, Diversity and Equality OR Development, Inequality and Sustainability OR Changing Organizational Culture after participation in Theoretical Orientation on Mobility. - Field research only after: - passing Theoretical Orientation on Mobility; - participation in Mobility, Diversity and Equality OR Development, Inequality and Sustainability OR Changing Organizational Culture; - passing Field Research Design. - Master's Thesis in Social and Cultural Anthropology only after passing: - o Theoretical Orientation on Mobility; - Mobility, Diversity and Equality OR Development, Inequality and Sustainability OR Changing Organizational Culture; - Field Research.